AlexiaDievart/endolith_infauna/README.md

 The abstract will be added once the paper will be accepted for publication.

 ## Data collection and curation

+### Goals
+The goals of this main investigation were to :
+* Determine if euendolithic corrosion and its indirect effects on mussels would influence the within-bed architectural complexity (i.e., number of byssal threads per mussel) across bioregions or between _P. perna_ genetic lineages
+* Determine if euendolithic corrosion would influence macrofaunal communities associated with mussel beds across bioregions, as euendolithic corrosion has been demonstrated to improve mussel bed microclimate and alleviate temperature and desiccation stress to associated macrofauna.
+* Determine if euendolithic corrosion interacts with _P. perna_ genetic lineages to influence macrofaunal communities associated with mussel beds within the contact zone.

 ### Geographic location